CKalitin/ckalitin.github.io/_posts/1914-11-11-s-curve-examples.md

 #### <b>Appendix: More Examples of Applications of S-Curves</b>

 I'm currently reading <i>Eccentric Orbits: How a single man saved the world's largest satellite constallation from fiery destruction</i>, the book which covers the Iridium satellite call/internet constellation.
 This book goes through a great example of an S-curve that looks like many discrete processes at first glance.
 This book covers the Iridium satellite internet/cellphone call constellation.
 The Motorola study into building a satellite constellation for handling phone calls began around 1988 (phase 1).
 The Iridium constallation began deployement in 1997 and the first call was made over the network in 1988 (Still phase 1).
 They had a brief encounter with bankruptcy and later began scaling the constellation and launching a new generation of satellites as revenue increased (Phase 2).
 At this point the Iridium phones were still a very niche product without much market penetration except in the very unique cases in which there was no better alternative.
-Next, Starlink entered the satellite internet market and began <a href="https://www.nextbigfuture.com/2022/12/spacex-starlink-has-1-million-active-subscribers.html">growing exponentially<\a> (Phase 3) (Note: I keep stubling upon this Brian Wang guy writing about SpaceX).
+Next, Starlink entered the satellite internet market and began <a href="https://www.nextbigfuture.com/2022/12/spacex-starlink-has-1-million-active-subscribers.html">growing exponentially </a> (Phase 3) (Note: I keep stubling upon this Brian Wang guy writing about SpaceX).
 We're currently living through phase 3 of the S-curve, in a decade or two we'll see Starlink reach market saturation and a few decades after that Starlink will be replaced by a new, better techonlogy.

 If you imagine yourself at any stage in the story detailed above except the current one, it would not look like any exponential growth was occuring or like you could apply learning rate to understand the future of the industry.
 You could be living through the brief bankruptcy of Iridium and think that the technology was a failure, but the underlying technology was still improving either through direct research or through external development.
 For example, while the original proposal for Iridium was being worked on at Motorola, satellite buses and other components were gradually becoming less expensive, and by extension the cost to develop and satellite internet constellation constellation was decreasing.